logiqai/logiq-installation/fluent-bit/linux/amazon-linux/readme.md

-# Forwarding Linux logs to LOGIQ using Fluent Bit
+# Forwarding Amazon-Linux logs to LOGIQ using Fluent Bit

+This script is split in 2 parts.
+- Installs Node-exporter, which exposes various metrices from your Linux machine(CPU, RAM usage)
+- Installs Fluent-bit on your Amazon-linux systems which is used for Log forwarding to Logiq.

-In order to forward Linux logs to LOGIQ by leveraging Fluent Bit, do the following.
+In order to install node-exporter and fluent bit to forward Linux logs, do the following.

 1. Download the `install.sh` script from this folder.
 2. Make the script executable by running the following command.